exasol/sqlalchemy-exasol/INTEGRATION_TEST.md

 	sqlalchemy_exasol/.github/workflows/CI.yml

 This workflow will be executed anytime there's a commit pushed to any branch that is **not master**, or whenever there's a pull request created where the base branch is **not master**.
-It runs a Docker Container with an Exasol databse for every version specified in *matrix.exasol_version*, and uses those DBs to executes all tests in the repository.
+It runs a Docker Container with an Exasol database for every version specified in *matrix.exasol_version*, and uses those DBs to executes all tests in the repository.
 If everything went fine, it will create a package distribution using both sdist and wheel.

 To run it just commit and push to any non-master branch and watch the workflow run in: